Antes people: 6th and 7th centuries

-The first contact between the Eastern Romans and the Antes was in 518 CE.
+The first contact between the Byzantines and the Antes was in 518 CE.
 Recorded by Procopius, the Antean raid appeared to coincide with the Vitalian' revolt, but was intercepted and defeated by the magister militum per Thraciam Germanus.
 Germanus was replaced by Chilbudius in the early 530s, who was killed three years later during an expedition against the various Sklavenoi.
 With the death of Chilbudius, Justinian appears to have changed his policy against Slavic barbarians from offense to defense, exemplified by his grand program of refortifying garrisons along the Danube.

 In 537, Justinian recruited 1,600 mounted mercenaries of Sclaveni and Antes to aid the rescue of Belisarius in Italy against the Ostrogoths.
 Procopius notes that in 539–40, the Sklavenes and Antes "became hostile to one another and engaged in battle," probably encouraged by the Romans' traditional tactic of "divide and conquer."
 Nevertheless, both Procopius and Jordanes report numerous raids by "Huns," Slavs, Bulgars, and Antes in the years 539–40 CE, reporting that some 32 forts and 120,000 Roman prisoners were captured.
 Sometime between 533 and 545, the Antes invaded the Diocese of Thrace, enslaving many Romans and taking them north of the Danube to the Antean homelands.
 Indeed, numerous raids were conducted during this turbulent decade by numerous barbarian groups, including the Antes.
 The two tribes were at peace by 545.
 Notably, one of the captured Antes claimed to be Roman general Chilbudius (who was killed in 534 by barbarians at the Danube).
 He was sold to the Antes and freed.
 He revealed his true identity but was pressured and continued to claim that he was Chilbudius.